AlanCheen/OhMyEnglish/elspod/using-enghlish-at-work/01-arriving-at-work.md

 Are you ready?
+Let's begin with lesson one: **Arriving at Work**.

 ---

-Let's begin with lesson one: Arriving at Work.
+正文 慢速：

-I woke up this morning and thought,"TGIF!"
-I have been looking forward to the weekend and all I need to do is to get through one more day of work.
+I woke up this morning and thought,**"TGIF!"** I have been looking forward to the weekend and all I need to do is to get through one more day of work.